marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 the fiber: for some reason, the PHY embedded on the Gigabyte board does not cope well with copper, and by shifting the signal handling responsibilities to an external module, the problem seems to be "patched".
-However, all the issues related to TCP checksum and Ethernet FCS are still relevant.
-After all, the optical transceiver does not add any layer with additional checksumming, therefore I believe data corruption on the wire would still pose a serious problem.
+However, all the issues related to TCP checksum and Ethernet FCS are still relevant and for these to date unfortunately I don't have an explanation .
+The optical transceiver does not add any layer with additional checksumming, therefore data corruption on the wire would still pose a serious problem.
 After some further testing, I realised also FCoE copper cables seemed to work just fine.
 In this case, the active transceiver encapsulates outgoing Ethernet frames into Fiber Channel frames, which include additional consistency